dominodatalab/offerings-samples/IRSA-README.md

 - You would like to use OAuth standards to propagate IAM Role to Domino Workloads
 - You would like to propagate an IAM Role to a Domino workload based on *complex and custom criteria*

+**How does IRSA in Domino help achieve the above goals?**

+When using the IRSA support in Domino, Domino workloads can assume IAM roles in any trusted AWS account.

+Moreover, Domino workloads running on On-Premise dataplanes as well as  dataplanes in GKE and AKS.
+This enables use-cases like running data engineering workloads in EKS dataplane, store training datasets in S3 and download them on an on-premise Domino Training Job running on
+an on premise GPU HW Tier.
+And do this without having to store long lived credentials in the on premise dataplane.

 **The IRSA Capability follows the steps below:**

 1. Each EKS Cluster has a unique OIDC endpoint associated with it.
 This endpoint is configured as an IAM identity provider